Turning Stone

 Skipping Kaluhyat for a second Shenendoah round

-Kaluhyat's bold personality is the course that creates the most interesting conversations after the round; groups that skip it miss the most memorable part of the rotation.
+Kaluhyat's bold personality is the course that creates the most interesting conversations after the round; Groups that skip it miss the most memorable part of the rotation.

 • !